mozilla/chromeless/packages/jetpack-core/docs/text-streams.md

 <code>TextReader.**closed**</code>

-True iff the stream is closed.
+True if the stream is closed.

 <code>TextReader.**close**()</code>